luisfurquim/prana/README.md

    return this;
 }```

-Our pranaTeste2.html could be defined just in this way:
+For the pranaTeste2 module, our pranaTeste2.html could be defined just in this way:
 ```Html
 <div>{{b}} {{d}}</div>
 ```